PIR schemes with small download complexity and low storage requirements: Conclusions and future work

 \begin{problem} Does there exist a family of schemes with download complexity $(1+o(R))R$ and linear total storage? \end{problem} Note that an affirmative solution to Question~\ref{prob:Shah} will imply an affirmative solution to this question.

-\begin{problem} Are there practical PIR schemes that approach asymptotic capacity as $R$ grows? \end{problem} The schemes by Sun and Jafar~\cite{SuJa16b} and the schemes presented in this paper have the strong restriction that $n^k$ must divide $R$.
-This makes the schemes impractical for many parameters.
+\begin{problem} Are there practical PIR schemes that approach asymptotic capacity as $R$ grows? \end{problem} The schemes by Sun and Jafar~\cite{SuJa16b} and the related schemes presented in this paper have the strong restriction that $n^k$ must divide $R$.

 \begin{problem} Is there a combinatorial proof that provides a tight upper bound on the asymptotic capacity as $R\rightarrow\infty$? \end{problem} We comment that the proof in Sun and Jafar~\cite{SuJa16b} uses information theoretic techniques.
 A combinatorial proof might give extra structural information for schemes meeting the bound, and might improve the bound in non-asymptotic cases.